The positivity technique and low-lying zeros of Dirichlet $L$-functions: Preliminaries and lemmas

-The treatment for $|\wt{\gamma_\chi}|$ is similar, but we get a weaker bound because the zeros at $\frac{1}{2}$ do make a positive contribution to the sum.
-To make this precise, we first derive an upper bound on $n_\chi$ by applying \eqref{explicit formula} to $H_T$ for some $H$ with non-negative Fourier transform $\wh{H}$.
-By dropping the contribution from all zeros $\rho\neq \frac{1}{2}$, we see that the left-hand side is at least $n_\chi\wh{H}(0)T$, and the problem therefore reduces to bounding the right-hand side and choosing the optimal $T$.
+The treatment for $|\wt{\gamma_\chi}|$ is similar, but we get a weaker bound because the zeros at $\frac{1}{2}$ make a positive contribution to the sum if $\wh{F}(0)>0$.
+In order to make this precise we first need to derive an upper bound on $n_\chi$.
+To this end, we apply \eqref{explicit formula} to $H_T$ where $H$ has non-negative Fourier transform $\wh{H}$ and $T$ is a free parameter.
+By dropping the contributions from all zeros $\rho\neq \frac{1}{2}$, we see that the left-hand side is at least $n_\chi\wh{H_T}(0)=n_\chi\wh{H}(0)T$, and therefore

+Our task reduces to bounding the right-hand side from above and choosing the optimal $T$ that minimizes $n_\chi$.

-Finally, when considering the family of all non-principal $\chi$ mod $q$ simultaneously, we sum both sides of \eqref{explicit formula} over $\chi$ and exploit the orthogonality of characters instead of trivially bounding the sum over prime powers by the triangle inequality.
+Finally, when considering the family of all non-principal $\chi$ mod $q$ simultaneously, we sum both sides of \eqref{explicit formula} over $\chi$ and exploit the orthogonality of characters instead of trivially bounding each sum $J_\chi$ by the triangle inequality.